 Here are more tips for managing a young picky eater:

-It’s important to talk with a registered dietitian or your doctor about your child’s weight to decide if he or she really is gaining too much.
+It’s important to talk with a registered dietitian or your doctor about your child’s weight to decide if they really are gaining too much.
 Also, keep in mind that often a child will gain weight before a growth spurt.

 Here are a few tips to help prevent too much weight gain:

-Keep this things in mind as you continue to work with your preschooler and teach him or her about healthy eating:
+Keep this things in mind as you continue to work with your preschooler and teach them about healthy eating: